b3r8t3r/https-into-ssh/README.md

 ## Uninstall

-To uninstall script for your local environment, start file `env-uninstall.sh`.
+To uninstall script for your local environment, start file `uninstall.sh`.
 After that, script will be removed from environment.